 'Tis the season to get cozy (despite the heat) and get amongst your favourite Christmas watches for the season.
 You may have a heavy rotation of traditional classics, as part of your Christmas spirit ritual, or perhaps you're looking to broaden your horizons and finally see what all the cult fuss is about.
-From undeniable classics like Love Actually to arthouse masterpieces, and new additions of the incredibly corny variety, we're rounding up our favourite Christmas movies of all time, plus this years new and anticipated releases, below.
+From undeniable classics like Love Actually to arthouse masterpieces, and new additions of the incredibly corny variety, we're rounding up our 20 favourite Christmas movies of all time, plus this years new and anticipated releases, below.

 1. The Holiday (2006)

 For the RUSSH team, The Holiday is out #1 ranking Christmas movie.
 Kate Winslet, Cameron Diaz, Jude Law and Jack Black make this romantic comedy as memorable as they get.
 When two women from different countries decide to do a holiday house-swap, they are tasked with navigating life on the other side of the world, and the men that come with each scenario.

 2. The Family Stone (2005)